burcakotlu/GLANET/docs/source/tutorial.rst

 ^^

 **Required** if :option:`-c` is set.
 Glanet folder location must be specified just after writing :option:`-g`.
-Do not forget that GLANET folder must have the Data folder as sub folder.
+Do not forget that GLANET folder must have the Data folder as its sub folder.

 -o
 ^^